szymmis/multipart/README.md

 ### `req.fields: Record<string, string>`

-An object containing all non-file form fields values from inputs of type text, number, etc.
+A dictionary of all non-file form fields in form of field name - value pairs.

 ```js
     console.log(req.fields)